-(1) Source: Uruguay XXI (figures include exports from the Free Trade Zones to the rest of the world). () For 2022, preliminary data.
+(1) Source: Uruguay XXI (figures include exports from the Free Trade Zones to the rest of the world).

-2) Source: CPA Ferrere, based on Bloomberg and National Institute of Meat of Uruguay (INAC).
+(2) Source: CPA Ferrere, based on Bloomberg and National Institute of Meat of Uruguay (INAC).
 Weighted-average of soybeans, meat, rice, dairy products, and pulp exports.